State Wrestling: Day 2 Updates

 1A:

+- 145 Semis: Lopez (New London) vs. Cael Rahnavardi (Don Bosco, Gilbertville)

-152 – Josh Glendening (New London) vs. Maximus Magayna (Columbus Catholic)
+152 – Josh Glendening (New London) loses via fall (1:42) to Maximus Magayna (Columbus Catholic).
+Glendening to the 152-pound consolations.

+- Glendening (New London) wins via fall (1:00) over Ben Hanson (Missouri Valley) in the consolation second round.
+He guarantees himself a medal and can finish as high as third.

-195 Consolations – Currey Jacobs (New London) vs. Cedric Yoder (Don Bosco) or Matthew Francis (West Hancock)
+195 Consolations – Currey Jacobs (New London) loses via fall (3:42) to Matthew Francis (West Hancock).
+Jacobs has been eliminated.

 2A: